zathras/jovial_svg/README.md

   *  `fill-opacity` and `stroke-opacity` are supported, but the object/group `opacity` property is not (cf. SVG 1.1 s.
 14.5).
 It was eliminated from SVG Tiny 1.2, probably because it is expensive and complex to implement.
-However, on a leaf node that draws a path, 'opacity' is treated as a default value for both `fill-opacity` and `stroke-opacity`
+However, on a leaf node that draws a path, `opacity` is treated as a default value for both `fill-opacity` and `stroke-opacity`
      *  In this case, this simple workaround yields correct